devtee/batch-win-installer/readme.txt

 Introduction
 -----------------------------------------------------------------------------

-From a defined list of software, Batch Win Installer can:
+From a list of software, Batch Win Installer can:
 * automatically install software on 64 bit Windows 10/11 x64 machine silently without prompts
 * check what software is installed and offer to install and/or upgrade software
 * if online, scan program's websites directly to determine the latest version